 Women should start having Pap tests at age 21.1, 2 If you are younger than 21 and are sexually active, it's still a good idea to have regular testing for sexually transmitted infections.

 These recommendations apply to women who have never had a serious abnormal Pap test result.
-If you don't know whether you have ever had such a result, talk to your doctor about how often you need to be tested.
+If you don't know whether you have ever had such a result, talk with your doctor about how often you need to be tested.

 Women in this age group can have Pap tests every 3 years.1, 2